Fun Beach Activities and Games For Children

 Activities From Toddler to Teenagers

-Sometimes we adults get out of the habit of building castles or digging holes in the sand, and it’s only when we become parents that we realise that we’ve forgotten how to do it.
+Sometimes we adults forget how to build castles or dig holes in the sand, and it’s only when we become parents that we remember.
 The first time I tried to build a sandcastle when my children were toddlers, I was as surprised as they were when we turned the pail over and the sand stayed inside it!

-If you feel it’s time to rediscover your playful self then this article will remind you how.
-And if sand castles are truly not your thing, there are plenty of other activities to waken the child in you.
+If that's you too, then this article will help you rediscover your playful self.
+If sand castles aren't your thing, one of the other activities will waken the child in you.

 Home-educating parents and teachers will be pleased to know I have arranged the activities into curriculum groups.
 Children of all ages can play and learn at the same time!